arn-c0de/InteractiveChecklists/README.md

 | Marianas | Supported | Marker set available in DB |
 | Germany (CW) | mostly Supported | Marker addition in progress |

-Here is the **integrated, cleaned-up, and consistent Markdown version**, with the **“Unblocking Files in DCS World”** section properly embedded in a logical place.
-Language is corrected and suitable for a README / manual.

 ## Roadmap

 Planned features and long-term improvements are tracked in the [Roadmap](docs/EN/planning/roadmap.md) document.